vzaccaria/aos-sched/readme.md

 cd <path-to-repo>
 bun link && bun link aos-sched
 ```

+Now you should be able to use `bun test` to run the attached tests.

 # Usage
 Only usage examples are provided, add the `--help` option to any command for a full list of its arguments and options.